-Non-alchoholic steatohepatitis (NASH) is an advanced form of non-alcoholic fatty liver disease that commonly goes undetected and leads to serious consequences such as liver transplant.
+Non-alcoholic steatohepatitis (NASH) is an advanced form of non-alcoholic fatty liver disease that commonly goes undetected and leads to serious consequences such as liver transplant.
 Explore your NASH clinical research participation options.

 In the early stages of fatty liver disease, there are typically minimal or no symptoms.
 This allows fatty liver to progress to NASH.